weilu/data-sync/README.md

 # get code & build image
 git clone https://github.com/weilu/data-sync.git
+cd data-sync

+# build the data sync docker image
+# if it's the first time after setup you'd need to log out and back in to avoid having to use sudo
 docker build -t data-sync .

 # Use -e MAX_FILE_SIZE_GB to process only files smaller than the specified size – useful when disk space is limited